frankie-2nfro-com/Data-Collection-Pipeline/README.md

 After pushing update, my action run automatically as follows:
 ![Run CI/CD screendump](https://github.com/frankie-2nfro-com/Data-Collection-Pipeline/blob/main/screens/cicd.png?raw=true)

 However, I need to make sure the credentials and password information safe throughout the whole process.
-I need to make sure no hardcode sensitive information in the source code.
-Finally I will put those information in runtime environment.
-So I need to prepare a running script in the EC2 instance.
-The script will not be enclosed in the github repository.
+To get rid of hardcoding any sensitive information in the source code, I put those information in runtime environment finally.
+I prepare a script to run the program in the EC2 instance internally.
 So the sensitive information will not expose in the CI/CD process.